imsanketsingh/SMS-Spam-Detector/README.md

 # SMS-Spam-Detector
 Created a Machine Learning model to detect Spam SMS.
-Dataset from UCI Machine Learning repository
+Dataset from UCI Machine Learning repository.
 Used Naive Bayes Classifier to build the model.
 Web App created with Streamlit.
 Hosted by Heroku.